1: Get your paperwork straight.

 9: Know the product you are importing.

 Know how the country you’re shipping to classifies your product.
 For example, a bed for dogs can be considered a pet accessory in one country and a bed in another.
-Different countries have different rules and fees, so find out what they are in advance!
+Different countries have different rules and fees, so find out what they are before you begin importing products.

 10: Speak to a customs attorney.